-As the largest municipality in Morgan County, Fort Morgan is located on the high plains of northeastern Colorado – 82 miles northeast of Denver.
-Several historic attractions, a quaint downtown, and a lively music scene make Fort Morgan a worth-while stop.
+As the largest municipality in Morgan County, Fort Morgan is located on the high plains of northeastern Colorado about 82 miles northeast of Denver.
+The town sits on the banks of the South Platte River and has plenty of community parks to get some fresh air.

-In 2010 there was a recorded population of 10,844.
-The elevation of the Morgan County town is 4,324 feet.
+In 2020 there was a recorded population of 11,597.
+The elevation of this Morgan County town is 4,324 feet.
+Several historic attractions, a quaint downtown, and a lively music scene make Fort Morgan a worthwhile stop.

 Pawnee Pioneer Trail Scenic & Historic Byway – From town, take this historic byway up to the Pawnee National Grassland.
 As one of Colorado’s natural prairie landscapes, this wide-open space is great for exploring wildlife, nature, and beautiful scenery.
 Hiking can be enjoyed at the Pawnee Buttes Trail.